Abraham Davel: Rebellion

-In the face of Vaudois resistance to the introduction of the Helvetic Consensus, Davel had felt himself to be called since 1691 by what he called La belle inconnue ("the beautiful woman") to liberate his country from the arrogance and tyranny of Bern.
+In the face of Vaudois resistance to the introduction of the Helvetic Consensus, Davel had felt himself to be called since 1691 by what he called La belle inconnue ("the beautiful unknown woman") to liberate his country from the arrogance and tyranny of Bern.
 On 31 March 1723, pretexting a military parade for the Easter week, he entered Lausanne in the company of 600 troops at a moment when the Bernese bailiffs were absent.
 Leaving his men to guard the cathedral, he walked alone to the city hall and assembled the municipal council to present them with a manifesto in which a number of failures and abuses were levelled at the government.
 The council asked for a delay and immediately reported the incident to Bern.
 Davel was arrested on 1 April and imprisoned in Saint-Maire Castle.
 Interrogated five times, tortured twice, he maintained that his undertaking was suggested directly by God and that he had no accomplices.
 He was sentenced to death by the court of citizens, in Lausanne, and was beheaded on 24 April at Vidy.